Decades of skullduggery on both sides at U.S. embassy in Cuba

 "We were not a nest of spies by any means, but there were some people there who were working on intelligence," said Wayne Smith, a former U.S. diplomat who worked at the embassy from 1958 until 1961, and then returned in 1977.

-To one side, built on the site of the former Fourth of July Park, is the Anti-Imperialist Tribune, put up by Cuba in 2000 to organize anti-American rallies.
+To one side, built on the site of the former Fourth of July Park, is the Anti-Imperialist Tribune, put up by Cuba in 2000 to organise anti-American rallies.

 During the presidency of George W. Bush, the Americans delivered political messages with a Times Square-style ticker directed toward the protest site.